 How Does Mindfulness Work?

-Through mindfulness, you can learn to focus on the moment, and your reactions and emotions surrounding just that moment.
-By doing this, you can focus on addressing what is impacting you right now and learn how to better cope with those situations that typically cause a big emotional reaction.
-Mindfulness techniques can be very effective for helping you cope with such things as anxiety, depression, and Borderline Personality Disorder.
+Through mindfulness, clients can learn to focus on the moment as well as their reactions and emotions surrounding that moment.
+This helps clients learn how to cope with situations that typically cause emotional reactions.
+Mindfulness techniques can be effective for helping clients suffering from anxiety, depression, and borderline personality disorder (BPD).

-Mindfulness can be practiced in a group setting or on your own, anytime and anywhere.
-The practices and tools you’ll learn in a mindfulness group or through a one-on-one mindfulness session can be used whenever you feel the need to connect with the present moment.
+Mindfulness can be practiced in a group setting or individually, anytime and anywhere.
+The practices learned during mindfulness group sessions or during one-on-one sessions can be used to help clients when they need to connect with the present moment.

 What Is the Evidence Behind Mindfulness?

-Mindfulness is used in treatment for a variety of disorders, including depression, anxiety, impulsivity, phobias, substance abuse, and eating disorders.
-It can help to stop negative thoughts and images from cycling and spinning out of control, leading to difficult emotions that may inspire dangerous behavior.
+Mindfulness is used to treat depression, anxiety, impulsivity, phobias, substance abuse and addiction, and eating disorders as it helps control negative thoughts and images from spinning out of control, thus preventing complex emotions that could lead to dangerous behavior.

-Mindfulness has been shown to greatly reduce the amount of stress in those who suffer from Post Traumatic Stress Disorder (PTSD).
-A recent study also provides evidence that mindfulness meditation improves not only emotional disorders, but physical disorders as well, relieving suffering in those who have experienced chronic migraine headaches.
+Mindfulness has been shown to greatly reduce the amount of stress in those who have post-traumatic stress disorder (PTSD).
+A recent study also provides evidence that mindfulness meditation improves the symptoms of emotional disorders as well as physical disorders, relieving suffering in those who suffer from chronic migraine headaches.

-Mindfulness has proven to be safe, beneficial, and without any negative side effects, making it a valuable part of a plan for recovery.
+Mindfulness is also proven to be safe, beneficial, and without any adverse side effects, making it a valuable part of recovery plans.

 Mindfulness at Clearview Treatment Programs

-Mindfulness is an important component of treatment at Clearview.
-During your time in one of our treatment programs, you will participate in mindfulness groups and mindfulness outings that will help you learn to start focusing on yourself in the present moment and stop worrying about what happened in the past or what will happen in the future.
-By doing this in conjunction with the many therapies we offer, you will be better able to connect with your emotions and focus on your recovery.
+Mindfulness is a vital component of treatment at Clearview.
+During treatment, clients participate in mindfulness groups and outings that help them focus on staying present in the moment instead of worrying about what happened in the past or what will happen in the future.
+In conjunction with the many therapies we offer, clients can better connect with their emotions and focus on their recoveries.